danybmx/blog/src/jbake/content/blog/2018/my-cheap-devops-stack.md

 ### Step 1.
 Introduction to the docker-compose file

-I want to really thanks to this guy [github.com/sameersbn](https://github.com/sameersbn) for create this pretty nice docker image and a [github.com/sameersbn/docker-gitlab/blob/master/docker-compose.yml](https://github.com/sameersbn/docker-gitlab/blob/master/docker-compose.yml) that do all the work...
+I want to really thanks to this guy [github.com/sameersbn](https://github.com/sameersbn) for create this pretty nice docker images and a [github.com/sameersbn/docker-gitlab/blob/master/docker-compose.yml](https://github.com/sameersbn/docker-gitlab/blob/master/docker-compose.yml) that do all the work...
 It's quite easy to work with well-documented projects like this.

-The docker-compose.yml file that I will reference below are published on [github.com/danybmx/my-cheap-devops](https://github.com/danybmx/my-cheap-devops-stack).
+The docker-compose.yml file and code that I will show below are published on [github.com/danybmx/my-cheap-devops](https://github.com/danybmx/my-cheap-devops-stack).
 You can go there and do a FF to this post!

 #### Gitlab

-Well as I said, that guys offer a docker-compose.yml that do everything so I just copied it and clean it up to configure only with my needs.
+Well as I said, that guy create a docker-compose.yml that do everything so I just copied it and clean it up to configure only with my needs.

 If you want to remove the docker registry, just remove the registry service and the REGISTRY_* environment values from `gitlab` service.

-You should replace {{HOST_IP}} on this docker-compose.yml with your host machine IP or public IP as you prefer.
+You should replace {{YOUR_IP}} on this docker-compose.yml with your host machine IP or public IP as you prefer.

 This docker-compose basically start 5 instances for run gitlab-ce with ci-runners and docker-registry.

 - **sameersbn/redis**

     - There are no so much to comment on this, the configuration is basically the image and a volume for persist the data.

 - **sameersbn/postgresql**